-Universal Service Administrative Company (USAC) is issuing this Request for Information (RFI) seeking information from US-based companies with the ability to provide a software application that can be installed or called as a service from other USAC software applications that can identify fraudulent documents submitted to USAC.
-The goal of this RFI is to provide USAC with the latest information on software applications that are available to scan USAC submitted supporting documents to identify which of those scanned documents have the potential to be fraudulent.
+Universal Service Administrative Company (USAC) is issuing this Request for Information (RFI) seeking information from US-based companies with the ability to provide a software application that can be installed or called as a service from other USAC software applications that can verify the applicant's eligibility for the Lifeline & ACP program benefits based on household income.
+This RFI aims to provide USAC with the latest information on solutions that are available to automatically verify income based on personally identifiable information (PII) and share the verification results in real time (or near real time).
 Please note that this is not a solicitation for products and/or services and this inquiry will not result in an award or contract.

 The specifications and information gathered from responses to this RFI will be used to evaluate the offerings of the current marketplace and may lead to the development and preparation of a formal Request for Proposal (RFP).
-For simplicity USAC will refer to Fraudulent Document Identification Tool as 'FDIT' throughout the remainder of this RFI.
+For simplicity, USAC will refer to Automated Income-Based Eligibility Verification as 'AIEV' throughout the remainder of this RFI.
+USAC is soliciting information from commercial vendors, application service providers, associated integration service providers, and other interested parties capable of assisting USAC in identifying a software solution that can be configured or customized to check the reported income and share the results with USAC systems.
+USAC Lifeline/ACP would share the applicant's Personally Identifiable Information (PII) with the vendor using an automated connection (i.e., API) to validate applicants' income information without applicants submitting their income documents.

-USAC is soliciting information from commercial vendors, application service providers, associated integration service providers, and other interested parties capable of assisting USAC in identifying a software tool that either can provide the fraudulent document identification or could be configured or customized to identify such fraudulent documents.
-Furthermore, USAC would be interested in the provider also providing support with the configuration, customization, implementation, and training, as well.
-Information submitted by any interested party will be done so voluntarily and with the understanding that this RFI is for information gathering purposes only and is not a formal solicitation.
-Similarly, cost ranges will be used solely for budgetary analysis and establishing a target budget.
-Information presented during this information gathering process will not be considered as a response to any solicitation subsequently issued by USAC.
+Furthermore, USAC would be interested in the provider providing support with the configuration, customization, implementation, and training.
+Information submitted by any interested party will be done so voluntarily and with the understanding that this RFI is for information-gathering purposes only and is not a formal solicitation.
+Similarly, cost ranges will be used solely to analyze and establish a target budget.
+Information presented during this information-gathering process will not be considered a response to any solicitation subsequently issued by USAC.

 Respondents may be asked to provide a demonstration of their products and services.
-This would include a guided tour of their product, business capabilities and technology.
+This would include a guided tour of their product, business capabilities, and technology.
 Demonstrations may be presented through Internet web conferencing.
-No compensation will be made by USAC for demonstrations.
+USAC will make no compensation for demonstrations.